 Use this Preschool Sunday School Lesson: The Church Is People to help preschoolers see that the church isn’t bricks and wood–it’s people.
+Find more great Sunday school lessons to help kids grow in their faith.

 - You Are the Church Have the children sit in a circle.
 Walk around the circle holding an unbreakable mirror.
 Stop in front of each child.
 As children each look at their reflection in the mirror sing this song to the tune of “The Farmer in the Dell”: